 The policy owners are the beneficiaries of all benefits paid under the policy.
 There is no mechanism to separately nominate beneficiaries.

-Please note the following regarding policy ownership:
+Please note the following requirements regarding policy ownership:

 - A policy can be owned by one person or owned jointly by two or more people.

 - Each policy owner must be at least 16 years of age.

 - Policy owners can be added or removed at any time by completing a Change of Ownership Form (see below).